eaobservatory/hedwig/doc/user/calculation_jcmt_het.rst

 --------

 First select the receiver you wish to use.
-The receiver's tuning range will be shown next to the frequency input box.
-You should enter a frequency in this range.
-Note that this is the observed frequency (red-shifted if applicable), not the molecular transition's rest frequency.
 On the next line you should select the frequency resolution
 --- please refer to the
 `ACSIS <http://www.eaobservatory.org/jcmt/instrumentation/heterodyne/acsis/>`_
 page for information about available resolutions.
 You can also enter a lower frequency resolution if you are planning to bin your data.
-Again this is the frequency resolution as observed.
+If this is given as a frequency (in MHz), then it is the frequency resolution as observed, i.e. the sky frequency resolution.

 The current receivers each have only one sideband mode: single or dual,